How to Measure DORA Metrics: A Practical Guide

 A tech lead reads Accelerate, agrees with the premise, and decides the team should start tracking DORA metrics.
 Three weeks later, they have a spreadsheet that disagrees with itself week on week, a Jira dashboard that nobody trusts, and four different definitions of “deployment” depending on who you ask.
 This is where DORA adoption usually stalls.
 Not at understanding the metrics, but at measuring them consistently.
 The definitions are clean on paper.
 Measuring them on a real CI/CD estate is where the trouble starts.

-This guide walks through the practical decisions and data sources for measuring each of the four DORA metrics.
+This guide walks through the practical decisions and data sources for measuring each of the five DORA metrics (the original four plus deployment rework rate, which DORA added in 2024).
 If you need a refresher on what the metrics are and why they matter, start with what are DORA metrics.
 The rest of this post assumes you already know the definitions and want to know how to actually compute them.

 Before you measure, agree the rules